Welcome to Plummer's Sugar House! We are third generation sugarmakers and have been making maple syrup for the past 40 years.

-We start tapping our trees the beginning of February and it takes a couple of weeks to tap all of our trees.
-We presently boil from 10,000 taps.
+We start tapping our trees the beginning of February and it takes up to a couple of weeks to tap all of our trees.
+We presently boil from about 12,000 taps.

 It then begins the process of being boiled and made into delicious maple syrup.

 If you are ever in our small town of Grafton, Vermont please come by and visit us!
 We are located at 2866 Townshend Road in Grafton.